 - North American Electric Reliability Corporation Critical Infrastructure Protection Plan (NERC CIP): NERC CIP is a set of requirements designed to secure the assets required for operating North America’s bulk electric system

 Organizations worldwide have embraced the cloud with its benefits of cost and flexibility, but they’re falling behind with keeping control of their data and compliance in virtual environments.
 It’s vitally important that businesses understand these laws and regulations inside and out and implement the appropriate governance and security measures necessary to protect sensitive information stored in the cloud.

 Using a combination of NNT’s Change Tracker Enterprise deployed into the customer environment, coupled with a flexible weekly monitoring service by provided by security experts, NNT is able to deliver and bring to market a unique and affordable solution.

-Change Tracker Gen7 starts with a complete audit of all devices to ensure they are set to a ‘secured and compliant’ state utilizing officially governance standards such as CIS PCI DSS, SOX & HIPAA.
+Change Tracker Gen7 starts with a complete audit of all devices to ensure they are set to a ‘secured and compliant’ state utilizing officially governance standards such as CIS, FedRAMP, PCI DSS, SOX & HIPAA.
 Once we have rendered systems compliant, NNT Change Tracker monitors all changes to the otherwise secure and compliant state.
 These changes are fully profiled with planned versus unplanned alerts combined with information like who made the change, when the change was made, what exactly was changed, and whether it affected your organization’s compliant posture.

 This is then fully backed up by a thorough weekly analysis by qualified security experts.
 This process is used to refine and improve the intelligence of the system to reduce false positives which over time sharpens the automatic capabilities within the solution to better identify exceptional and unusual events that could be the giveaway signs of a security threat.